AleksaZatezalo/PyCheckinSekutor/README.md

 # secutor_app

-An applet in python for a friend who managfes a BJJ academy.
+An applet in python for a friend who manages a BJJ academy.